Robust Counterfactual Explanations under Model Multiplicity Using Multi-Objective Optimization: Method

 \subsection{Evaluation Method}

-In this study, we developed evaluation indices.
-When there were $S$ counterfactual explanations (CEs) for a base dataset, we used the average value described below to evaluate the method.
-When evaluating the method as a whole, we compared the mean values of the CEs for multiple base datasets.
+In this study, we developed evaluation indices drawing on established CE metrics from the literature \cite{verma2024, guidotti2024}---such as validity, proximity, and plausibility---and extended them with a novel robustness index (TIR) to assess whether CEs lead to genuine improvements under the true function.

-\textbf{Validity(\textit{Val})}: This is an evaluation of the closeness of the prediction by CE to the desired value \cite{verma2024}.
-Specifically, the value of the loss function was used.
-The smaller this value, the better the CE.
-However, since $y_t = \infty$ is set in this study, alternatively, a larger predicted value $y_t = \infty$ is a good CE.
+\textbf{Validity (\textit{Val})}: This is an evaluation of the closeness of the prediction by CE to the desired value \cite{verma2024}. {Specifically, it measures whether the CE changes the model output towards the target $y_t$.} In the general case with a finite target $y_t$, Val is defined as the mean loss:

+{In this study, we set $y_t = \infty$ because the goal is to maximize the predicted value rather than reach a specific target.
+In this case, Val reduces to the mean predicted value $\frac{1}{S}\sum_{s=1}^{S} f_j(X_{cf,s}^*)$, where a higher value indicates a better CE.}

+{\textbf{Val Improvement ($\Delta$\textit{Val})}: The mean predicted value of the CE minus the predicted value of the base instance.
+This is essentially \textit{Val} expressed relative to the base, making it easier to interpret across datasets with different scales.
+A larger value indicates a greater predicted benefit from applying the CE.
+This indicator is primarily used in the real-data experiments (Experiment~3), where the true function is unknown and TIR cannot be computed.}

-\textbf{Dissimilarity(\textit{Dissim})}: This indicator is the opposite of proximity.
-The smaller this indicator, the better the CE because it corresponds to the cost.
+\textbf{Dissimilarity (\textit{Dissim})}: This indicator is the opposite of proximity. {It measures the distance between the CE and the original instance; a smaller value corresponds to a lower cost of change.} The smaller this indicator, the better the CE because it corresponds to the cost.

-\textbf{Plausibility(\textit{Plaus})}: This indicator is also called "closeness to the training data."
-The index is based on \cite{guidotti2024} and others.
-The smaller this indicator is, the more feasible it is, which makes it a good CE.
+\textbf{Plausibility (\textit{Plaus})}: This indicator {measures the closeness of the CE to the training data distribution (nearest-neighbour distance), assessing how realistic the CE is.
+We avoid using the term ``feasibility,'' which typically refers to whether a change is practically achievable by a user, to prevent confusion.} The index is based on \cite{guidotti2024} and others.
+The smaller this indicator is, the more {plausible} it is, which makes it a good CE.
 It is used in constraints and as an evaluation indicator \cite{verma2024}.

-\textbf{True Improvement Ratio (\textit{TIR})}: We propose the following method as an indicator to check robustness: When the CE is intended to increase its predicted value, we compare the value of multiple CEs input to the true function $y_s$ with the predicted value of the multiple CEs input to the estimated function $f(X_{cf,s}^*)$, and compute the ratio of CEs that are improving.
-If this value is high, then the CE is robust.
-However, this can only be used when the true function is known, such as in simulation data.
+\textbf{True Improvement Ratio (\textit{TIR})}: We propose the following method as an indicator to check robustness: {Let $y_s = y_\mathrm{true}(X_{cf,s}^*)$ denote the true outcome at CE $s$, and $y_0 = y_\mathrm{true}(X_b)$ denote the true outcome at the base instance.
+TIR measures the proportion of CEs for which the true function value genuinely exceeds the base value.} If this value is high, then the CE is robust. {Note that this indicator can only be used when the true function is known, limiting its application to simulated data.}